-You will be asked to move your legs in bed and do deep breathing exercises at least once an hour to avoid clots.
-On the day after surgery, your nurses will help you out of bed and take you for a short walk.
+You will be asked to move your legs in bed and do deep breathing exercises at least once an hour to help to prevent clots from developing.
+You will be encouraged to move once it is safe to do so.
+The morning after your surgery the nurses will help you out of bed and take you for a short walk.
+You should aim to go for at least 2 short walks on the day after your surgery and sit out for a minimum of 4 hours, with rests in between as you need.
+This helps to improve your circulation and to reduce the risk of chest infection and other post-operative complications.
 As you get better, you will be able to go for longer walks on your own.